hardcoregamingsyle/cafoli-crm/CLOUDFLARE_SETUP.md

 **Troubleshooting if still not working:**
 - Verify the variable name is exactly `VITE_CONVEX_URL` (case-sensitive)
+- **CRITICAL**: Verify the value field is not empty - it should contain: `https://polished-marmot-96.convex.cloud`
 - Check the deployment logs to confirm the variable is being set during build
 - Look for a line like: "Environment: VITE_CONVEX_URL=https://polished-marmot-96.convex.cloud"
 - Ensure you're checking the correct environment (Production vs Preview)
 - Try clearing Cloudflare's build cache and redeploying
-- Check browser console for the debug logs showing available environment variables
+- Check browser console for the debug logs showing:
+  - `convexUrl` value
+  - `convexUrlType` (should be "string")
+  - `convexUrlValue` (should show the actual URL)
+- **If the value shows as "undefined" (string)**: The environment variable is being set to the literal string "undefined" instead of the actual URL.
+Delete and recreate the variable in Cloudflare Pages.

 ### 2. JWT_PRIVATE_KEY (Backend Environment Variable - Convex Dashboard)